-A highly workable species of wood, cherry machines extraordinarily well, as long as one approaches it respectfully.
+A highly workable species of wood, cherry machines extraordinarily well as long as one approaches it respectfully.
 Due to the high concentration of volatile tannins, cherry burns easily, so woodworkers must use sharp tools and remain in constant motion.
-With other woods, like ash, one can “cheat” in the sanding process, going from coarse grit sandpaper to the final sanding and achieve a perfect polish.
+With other woods, like ash, one can “cheat” in the sanding process, going from coarse grit sandpaper to the final sanding and achieving a perfect polish.
 Cherry suffers no such shortcuts.
-One must dutifully progress from 80 to 120 to 180 to 220 to 400 grit; if not, the material will require such vigorous and prolonged sanding to remove scratch marks that it will burn, or at least discolor.
+One must dutifully progress from 80 to 120 to 180 to 220 to 400 grit; if not, the material will require such vigorous and prolonged sanding to remove scratch marks that it will burn or at least discolor.
 Cherry is also difficult to steam bend; overheating turns it a singed purple.
 But these are not insurmountable difficulties.
 Our tools are sharp, and we diligently take each step to achieve a perfectly sanded piece.

-Cherry is stable; once dried, it is even less prone to the seasonal movement than is black walnut, which many believe is the most stable American hardwood.
+Cherry is stable; once dried, it is even less prone to seasonal movement than black walnut, which many believe is the most stable American hardwood.
 This stability allows us to make relatively large panels, which is a big plus with our furniture, as we panel the backs of our case pieces to make them as presentable as the fronts.
-Having an expansion coefficient of ninety-two to one, which means for each unit of measure, it swells in length during the summer humidity; it swells ninety-two units in width.
+Having an expansion coefficient of ninety-two to one, which means for each unit of measure, it swells in length during the summer humidity, it swells ninety-two units in width.
 Expressed another way, cherry, like most woods, does not swell in length, but it does in width, hence frame-and-panel constructions.
 But, that amount of swelling is modest compared to that of other woods.

 Adapting more easily than some of the oil-rich hardwoods like teak or open-grained oaks, cherry takes non-membrane finishes well.
 The use of any finish must always spring from respect for the material.
 Utilizing these more natural finishes allows the beauty of cherry to deepen and grow even more complex with each passing year.